khyerdev/tcobalt/README.md

 ### Distro Support roadmap
 1. Arch Linux (and its derivatives) (DONE)
-2. Debian (and its derivatives)
+2. Debian (and its derivatives) (work in progress, they make it so hard to do so fjgksaertfgvsyuigfyas)
-3. Windows 10/11
+3. Windows 10/11 (DONE)
 4. (if i can do this with flatpak) other distros
 5. MacOS